top of page

 In the Chiapas region of Mexico some deep & ongoing prayers were answered and new friendships were woven from a place of indigenous remembrance and care for our Mother Earth.

 Selva Lacandona is wild & almost pristine place close to the border of Guatamala, there are only few communities living in this area ~ it was once completely wild.
-The communities that do live there & have established plantations & a way of life trhough cacao & spice trade walked there on foot around 50 years ago.
+The communities that do live there, & have established plantations & a way of life through cacao & spice trade, walked there on foot around 50 years ago.
 They walked there to start a new life after being displaced from more traditionally rooted but integrated indigenous communities.
 They were seeking their indigenous roots & reconnection to the land.

 The raw cacao beans come from a small family run plantation deep in the heart of the Lacandona jungle.
 The family literally live within the cacao trees, which they have planted between ancient ceiba trees (the mexican mythic tree of life) & wild sprawling original growth forest.
 The forest is a vibrant ecosystem full of endemic bird, reptile & mammalian species.
 The communities that live here are custodians of this biodiversity hotspot ~ it contains 1,500 tree species, 33% of all Mexican bird species, 25% of all Mexican animal species, 56% of all Mexican diurnal butterflies and 16% of all Mexico's fish species.

-Jangala, founded by Julio ~ a masters graduate in Natural Resource Management and Rural Development work intimately with the farmers & communities of Lacandona to educate & empower them around their role as custodians of such a rich landscape ensuring their rights to their land is honoured and there agro-ecological ways of farming can be sustained despite heavy pressure from the chocolate industry for expansion.
+Jangala, founded by Julio ~ a masters graduate in Natural Resource Management and Rural Development ~ work intimately with the farmers & communities of Lacandona to sustain the agroforestry environment combining science and traditional knowledge.

-The cacao beans are harvested, dried and fermented there on the land & the pasta is curated by Jangala in San Cristobal.
+The cacao beans are harvested, dried and fermented by the farmers in Lacandona & the paste is curated by Jangala in San Cristobal.

 support the vision &